cjordan7/STL-Implementation/README.md

 * `unsigned long long capacity() const`

-    Return the capacity of the vector
+    Return the capacity of the vector.

 * `Iterator insert(const Iterator position, const T& t)`

-    Insert an element at the `position` specified by the `Iterator`
+    Insert an element at the `position` specified by the `Iterator`.

 * `Iterator begin()`